snystrom/cutNrun-pipeline/README.md

 ### module config
 This setting describes the software versions for each software package used in the pipeline.
 UNC uses the Lmod package to manage packages, so these strings represent the `{package}` string when calling `module load {package}`.
 For adapting to a new computing environment, these values will need to be changed accordingly.

+#### Local software dependencies
-**Of Note:** We run a pipeline step using [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/) to detect common contaminants.
-We use a locally installed version and thus point to its path and the path of its config file.
+We run a pipeline step using [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/) to detect common contaminants.
+We use a locally installed version and thus point to its path and the path of its config file in `fqscreenPath` and `fqscreenConf`, respectively.

+We use a local install of [mlr](https://github.com/johnkerl/miller) to parse certain log files.
+Download the appropriate binary from the github release page & set the location in `mlrPath` in `config.json`.

 ## Troubleshooting
 Consider setting `--rerun-incomplete` in the Snakemake call in `slurmSubmission.sh` when initially implementing the pipeline on a new compute environment or testing new parameters.